fayaoliu/fayaoliu.github.io/index.md

 - Structured representation learning from multimodal data
 - Generative world modelling for simulation and forecasting

 *I am always looking for motivated PhD students.
 Scholarships are available [link](https://www.a-star.edu.sg/scholarships/home/scholarships).
-Feel free to drop me an email if you are interested.
+Self-funded students like CSC are also welcome.
+Feel free to drop me an email.
 Kindly note that only shortlisted candidates will be notified.*

+Recently we built a lab-native multi-agent research platform called [Claw AI Lab](https://github.com/Claw-AI-Lab/Claw-AI-Lab).
+Try it out!
+We welcome stars, forks, and collaborations.

 ## Publications